pcaversaccio/xdeployer/README.md

 > [!WARNING]
 > Solidity version [`0.8.25`](https://github.com/ethereum/solidity/releases/tag/v0.8.25) defaults to EVM version [`cancun`](https://github.com/ethereum/execution-specs/blob/master/network-upgrades/mainnet-upgrades/cancun.md), which features a number of new opcodes.
 Prior to running a deployment with a `>=0.8.25`-compiled bytecode (using the EVM version `cancun`), please verify that _all_ targeted EVM networks support the new `cancun` opcodes.
 Otherwise, a deployment attempt on an EVM chain without `cancun` support may result in deployment or runtime failure(s).

+> [!WARNING]
+> Solidity version [`0.8.30`](https://github.com/ethereum/solidity/releases/tag/v0.8.30) defaults to EVM version [`prague`](https://github.com/ethereum/execution-specs/blob/master/network-upgrades/mainnet-upgrades/prague.md), which introduces _no new opcodes_ but includes a few new precompiled contracts (see [EIP-2537](https://eips.ethereum.org/EIPS/eip-2537)).
+If your contract(s) make use of these new precompiled contracts, ensure that _all_ targeted EVM networks support the `prague` precompiled contracts.
+Otherwise, deployed contracts may encounter runtime failure(s).

 ## Usage